Devamchaudhari/Devamchaudhari/README.md

   </h1>

-I'm currently pursuing a degree in computer engineering and doing an internship at Scaletech Solution as a Frontend developer Intern. <br>
+I'm currently working at Scaletech Solution as a Jr. Frontend developer. <br>
 I ❤️ to Code.

 * 🌍  I'm based in Gujarat, Ahmedabad